 Notice: Some of the material on this page references our previous name: Minnesota State Council on Disability or MSCOD.

-View the MSCOD 40th Anniversary Video to learn more about the history of the Council and its many achievements.
+View the MSCOD 40th Anniversary Video to learn more about the Council’s history and its many achievements.

 Our areas of technical expertise include:

 Training and Outreach